opoupeney/dfd/source/devguide/mob-gcs/mobgc-input.rst

 Input Field
 ===========

-The Input Field graphical control specifies an input field where the user can enter data.
+The Input graphical control is a single-line input field where users can enter data.

 |